Israel's Netanyahu secures election victory: Israeli TV channels

 Two weeks before the election, Trump signed a proclamation, with Netanyahu at his side at the White House, recognizing Israeli sovereignty over the occupied Golan Heights captured from Syria in the 1967 Middle East war.

-In a rare turn during the race towards the Israeli-Palestinian conflict, Netanyahu further alarmed Palestinians by promising to annex Jewish settlements in the occupied West Bank if re-elected.
+In a rare turn during the race towards the Israeli-Palestinian conflict, Netanyahu further alarmed Palestinians by pledged to annex Jewish settlements in the occupied West Bank if re-elected.
 Palestinians seek a state there and in the Gaza Strip, with East Jerusalem as its capital.

-During the campaign, Gantz said a government under his stewardship would pursue peace, but stopped short of committing to the establishment of a Palestinian state.
+Netanyahu’s pre-election promise was widely seen as an attempt to draw right-wing votes rather than a change of policy.
+But with Trump’s moves on Jerusalem and The Golan, the prime minister may feel emboldened to advocate for annexation.

 Commenting on the election, Palestinian chief negotiator Saeb Erekat said: “Israelis have voted to preserve the status quo.
 They have said no to peace and yes to the occupation”.